Fatheras/Chat/README.md

 # Chat
 Technologies used:

--Express framework.
+-express framework.
 Used earlier, a simple minimalistic framework

 -socket.io.
 I did not use until this point, it was necessary to create a real-time application.
 Has caused most difficulties